If a person is having a mental health crisis and needs support, they can speak to a Crisis Volunteer by texting the word Shout to 85258

 Shout’s text conversations are generating an unprecedented body of anonymised data, which can be harnessed by Mental Health Innovations and the wider mental health sector to provide an improved service as well as additional support.
 Mental Health Innovations is working in partnership with Imperial College London to best understand the data and to identify what support could be valuable for specific groups and demographics.

-With increased capacity and a growing volunteer base, the focus for Shout into 2020 is to market the service widely across the UK, to reach more people who need help in moments of crisis.
+With increased capacity and a growing volunteer base, the focus for Shout into 2020 and beyond is to market the service widely across the UK, to reach more people who need help in moments of crisis.

 Share this Post